 When the garden’s still giving you fresh zucchini and the air is turning crisp with hints of fall, this Zucchini Pumpkin Cake is the perfect bridge between seasons.

-Full of warm spices and topped with a delicious cream cheese frosting, it combines the flavors of summer and fall in every bite.
+Full of warm spices and topped with a delicious cream cheese frosting, this homemade easy dessert combines the flavors of summer and fall in every bite.

 Table of Contents